joao-frankl/SM_footer/README.md

-# SM_footer
+# Social Mdia Footer

-Simple modern footer for social midias
+###Simple modern footer for social midias to improve your site, aplication or anyelse you wish!